KollihTheGuruh/binary_trees/README.md

 And func is a pointer to a function to call for each node.
 The value in the node must be passed as a parameter to this function.
 If tree or func is NULL, do nothing

+21. Is complete
+#advanced
+Write a function that checks if a binary tree is complete

+Prototype: int binary_tree_is_complete(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0